 - If your catalytic converter is bolted on, you can ask for your local garage to weld the bolts to make it more difficult to remove.

-- Speak to your dealership about the possibility of adding a tilt sensor that will activate the alarm should any thief try to jack the vehicle up to steal the converter
+- Speak to your dealership about the possibility of installing a Thatcham approved alarm and tilt sensor that will activate the alarm should any thief try to jack the vehicle up to steal the converter

 - If you see someone acting suspiciously under a vehicle, report it to the Police.
 Obtain as much information as possible, including any vehicle registrations